Affordable Care Act Summary

 It keeps insurance companies honest by setting clear rules that rein in the worst insurance industry abuses.
 And it bans insurance companies from denying insurance coverage because of a person’s pre-existing medical conditions while giving consumers new power to appeal insurance company decisions that deny doctor ordered treatments covered by insurance.

-This year, American families and small business owners will begin to experience the benefits of this common-sense reform:
+Some aspects of the law that went into effect starting in 2010: American families and small business owners will begin to experience the benefits of this common-sense reform:

 - New Affordable Choices: